How to Name Your Business: Introduction

 You don’t want to pick a name that will outgrow your services.
 To choose a flexible name, you’ll need a pure brandable name (like Amazon) or a hybrid name that hints at what you do (like DoorDash).

 Name flexibility is essential if you think your business model will evolve.
-For example, DoorDash’s name fits any delivery service.
-But GrubHub’s name limits its delivery business to food only.
+For example, DoorDash’s name fits any delivery business.
+But GrubHub’s name limits its delivery service to food only.
 Of course, they could add more services, but their name wouldn’t make sense.

 Descriptive names can work fine too!
 Sometimes it’s better to niche down.
 For example, Dropbox exactly describes what the company does.
 Customers need less added context to understand the service.
 But if you pick one, it helps to be confident that your services will fit the name.